 She has performed in over 30 festivals, including the Middle Tennessee State University Festival, the East Carolina University Competition and Festival in Greenville, NC, the ChamberArt Music Festival in Madrid, Spain, the Pennsylvania Academy of Music Festival sharing the stage with Eliot Fisk, Guitaromania in Agen, France, the Annual Classical Guitar Fall Festival in Oneonta, NY, the Menil Community Arts Festival at the Rothko Chapel in Houston, Texas, was the first and only classical musician selected to perform on the BBC Introducing Stage at the 2017 Latitude Festival, and most recently performed for the Taipei American School Arts Festival in Taiwan.

 In Texas, Valérie has also performed with studio members of the Houston Grand Opera at the Rienzi Recital Series, Fantasia para un gentilhombre by Joaquin Rodrigo with the Kingwood Pops Orchestra, and Carols of the Southwest by Conrad Susa with the Houston Chamber Choir.

 Additionally, she is an international prizewinner in 8 international competitions including 1st prizes at the 10th International Guitar Competition “Simone Salmaso” in Italy and at the Concours de Guitare Classique Heitor Villa-Lobos in France.

 At the Peabody Conservatory, Valérie studied with Manuel Barrueco earning her Bachelor of Music in 1997.
 She was awarded a Graduate Teaching Fellowship at Radford University and was placed as Adjunct Faculty while studying for her Master Degree in Arts, receiving it in May of 1999.

 Her CD, Ex Tenebris Lux, recorded at the National Public Radio studios in Houston, was released through Soundset Recordings.
 Her second CD ‘Presti,’ an ensemble project, was also recorded at the NPR studios.

-Currently, Valérie lives in Bedfordshire, England where she teaches classical guitar and piano at Leweston School, composes and maintains an active concert career both as a soloist and as a chamber musician.
-She is the Musical Director and conductor to the Cambridge Guitar Orchestra and is the Artistic Director to the “Classical Minds” Guitar Festival held in Cambridgeshire.
+Currently, Valérie lives in Somerset, England where she teaches classical guitar and piano at Leweston School, composes and maintains an active concert career both as a soloist and as a chamber musician.
+She is the Artistic Director to the “Classical Minds” Guitar Festival held in England.